bluemelodia/ArtInsights/README.md

 - Add responsive styles.
 - User intermittently loses access to Tumblr/DA in between requests.
 - User always loses access on Chrome - check if multiple sessions are supported.
+- Queue the messages so each one has sufficient time to be displayed.

 ## Development server